OJEE BTech (Lateral Entry) Preparation 2026: Tips, Strategy & Guide

 Three Months Preparation Strategy for OJEE 2026

-The best way to prepare for an exam is by dividing it into phases or parts.
-If you want to get a good score in Odisha Joint Entrance Test (OJEE) it is very important to start your preparations at least three months before the OJEE exam.
-Making an effective and strategic preparation schedule is crucial.
-With three months in hand for OJEE preparation, candidates must start working on their preparations now.
-Below are a few tips and tricks to make a phase-wise preparation strategy for the OJEE exam.
+Best way to prepare for an exam is by dividing it into phases.
+To get a good score in Odisha Joint Entrance Test it is very important to start preparations at least three months before exam.
+With three months in hand for OJEE preparation, students must start their preparations soon.
+Check the tips and tricks to make a phase wise plan of OJEE below.

 Phase I- Strategy